 Mental Health Benefits

-When employees aren’t stressing about how to pay rent or feed themselves for the week, they retain their full mental capacity and acuity to contribute to work projects.
+When people aren’t stressing about how to pay rent or feed themselves for the week, they retain their mental capacity and acuity to complete day-to-day tasks.
 Many middle-income Americans have said that they worry about money more than their own health, careers, or love lives.
 That’s huge.

 So we’ve established that financial wellness is important.
-But how does one go about working toward it, as an individual or as a business?
+But how does one go about working toward it?

 A Few Tips for Financial Wellness